bezmuth/miniflux-yt-plus/README.md

 # Automated service to remove youtube shorts from miniflux
-A simple (slightly scuffed) NixOS module to periodically (every 5 minutes) mark videos under one minute as read on miniflux.
+A simple (slightly scuffed) NixOS module to periodically (every 5 minutes) mark youtube shorts as read.
 This applies to both shorts and livestreams.

-Ensure `FETCH_YOUTUBE_WATCH_TIME` is enabled in your miniflux config.
+Short detection is done by making a request to https://www.youtube.com/shorts/<videoid> and checking for a redirect.
+Youtube shorts do not redirect.
 ## Installation (NixOS)
 Add this repo to your flake inputs and ensure the module is loaded:
 ```nix